jlu5/SupyPlugins/PkgInfo/README.md

-Fetches package information from Debian and Ubuntu's websites.
-More distributions may be supported in the future.
+Fetches package information from Debian and Ubuntu's repositories, using the publicly accessible [Madison API](http://qa.debian.org/madison.php).